 Another significant event happened in 1816 which was very important for Salzburg.
 Two years before, when Silent Night, Holy Night was sung for the first time in Oberndorf, the river Salzach which flowed here and was important for the transport of salt became a state border.

-The town was divided in two parts: Oberndorf passed to the monarchy and Laufen to the Bavarian kingdom.
+The town was divided into two parts: Oberndorf passed to the monarchy and Laufen to the Bavarian kingdom.
 There is a historic bridge between the two parts where even today you can see an Austrian double eagle on one side and the Bavarian gold and blue lions on the other end of the bridge.

 This decision was made by the Congress of Vienna in 1815.
 The long-time autonomy and extraordinary position of Salzburg were over.
-On May 1st, 1816 in the White Hall of the former archiepiscopal residence the agreement between Austria and Bavaria was signed by their royal commissioners – Bernhard Gottlieb Freiherr Hingenau and Johann Carl Graf von Preysing.
+On May 1st, 1816 in the White Hall of the former archepiscopal residence the agreement between Austria and Bavaria was signed by their royal commissioners – Bernhard Gottlieb Freiherr Hingenau and Johann Carl Graf von Preysing.

 Since then Salzburg belongs to Austria.
 Since then its citizens can say: “Welcome to Salzburg!” and add immediately: “Welcome to Austria!”
 Since then it is easier for them to find their own identity.

 Signing the agreement Bavaria gave up Salzburg with a heavy heart, but half of its territory – Rupertigau and Berchtesgaden – remained with Bavaria.
 Salzburg, once an important city with salt and gold mines, was degraded to a provincial city.
 It was integrated into the Salzach province and ruled from Linz.
 Its population decreased and poverty increased.
 The situation started to improve in 1849 when Salzburg became one of the crown lands of the Austrian Empire.